Masa-Diamond/Ostazi/README.md

-Ostazi - software graduation project mobile app and website that helps both students and teachers in matters like booking classes, scheduling, communication
+Ostazi - software graduation project.

+ mobile app and website that helps both students and teachers in matters like booking classes, scheduling, communication